 It’s important to provide a variety of text, image, and video assets—all of which align with the goals of the campaign.
-Google UAC can develop relevant ads for every moment, in every possible format, and for almost every channel.
+Google App Campaign can develop relevant ads for every moment, in every possible format, and for almost every channel.
 Their systems try out different combinations and show which ads will perform the best over time.
 This allows advertisers to extend their reach across many different channels such as the Play Store, through other apps, in Google search, or on YouTube.

 1. Increase Bid to Budget Ratios